hhl/hhl/sddm-themes-hhl/deepspace/README.md

 This sddm theme was created for siduction.

-This is my own version of it, directors choise :fireworks:
+This is my own version of it, directors choise, *the original*!